The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 Why not capitalize on the opportunity to also have a W8KTZ "re-union"? --and why limit it to that school?

-Why not make it a general "high school radio clubs" re-union and encourage anyone and everyone
+Why not make it a general "school radio clubs" re-union and encourage anyone and everyone

 who remembers the school radio clubs from years ago that might have kick-started their careers?